kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

    **Open another terminal**, and run `dnp3demo outstation`.
 For demo purpose, we assign arbitrary values to the point. (
-   More details about the "dnp3demo" module, plesae see [dnp3demo-Module.md](https://github.com/VOLTTRON/dnp3-python/blob/main/docs/dnp3demo-Module.md))
+   More details about the "dnp3demo" module, please see [dnp3demo-Module.md](https://github.com/VOLTTRON/dnp3-python/blob/main/docs/dnp3demo-Module.md))

    ```shell